 This contract (@url) sets the sample URL used when checking other contract conditions for this spider.
 This contract is mandatory.
 All callbacks lacking this contract are ignored when running the checks:

 @url url

-'''

-class scrapy.contracts.default.CallbackKeywordArgumentsContract
+class scrapy.contracts.default.CallbackKeywordArgumentsContract class scrapy.contracts.default.ReturnsContract

-'''

 This contract (@cb\kwargs) sets the cb\kwargs attribute for the sample request.
 It must be a valid JSON dictionary.

 @cb\kwargs {"arg1": "value1", "arg2": "value2", ...}